Saujanya0910/services-status-page/frontend/README.md

-# Frontend for Services Status Page
+# Frontend for StatusPage application

-This directory contains the frontend application for the Services Status Page project.
+This directory contains the frontend application for the StatusPage application.

 ## Technologies Used